11 Top Healthtech Startups to Watch in 2024

 • Investors Include: Andreessen Horowitz, Costanoa Ventures, James Momtazee

-Akasa is a startup that’s focused on developing artificial intelligence (AI) solutions for healthcare operations, ultimately helping healthcare providers and medical centers reduce their operating costs, free up their staff, and allocate resources more effectively.
+AKASA is a startup that’s focused on developing artificial intelligence (AI) solutions for healthcare operations, ultimately helping healthcare providers and medical centers reduce their operating costs, free up their staff, and allocate resources more effectively.

-Akasa works by pairing human intelligence with its cutting-edge AI and machine learning (ML) algorithms that are trained on customer data.
+AKASA works by pairing human intelligence with its cutting-edge AI and machine learning (ML) algorithms that are trained on customer data.
 After training, the AI is able to work with unique healthcare systems and adapt as environments change, even if those workflows are complex.
-Akasa is able to successfully leverage its AI to provide automation and analytics for healthcare organizations and help them improve operations and drive revenue while improving the patient experience.
+AKASA is able to successfully leverage its AI to provide automation and analytics for healthcare organizations and help them improve operations and drive revenue while improving the patient experience.

-2. Path
+2. Rula

 • Location: Los Angeles, California